 //Command to create first angular application: ng new my-first-app

-After the above step, our application is created and which may take a couple of minutes, depending on the internet speed as the CLI downloads required dependencies and creates required application folder structure.
+After the above step, our application is created and which may take a couple of minutes, depending on the internet speed as the CLI downloads required dependencies and create the required application folder structure.

 //navigate inisde created application: cd my-first-app //execute command to serve the application on browser: ng serve

 We can see from the following image, that our application is started in development server at port number 4200 at location http://localhost:4200/

 Hit the URL: http://localhost:4200/ on the browser and you must see the angular application running with some default content as shown below image.

 Congratulations!!
 You have successfully created your first angular application.
 Good Job !! 🙂 🙂